fortheflops/STELLAE/content/index.md

 **Here's what makes STELLAE special:**

 - **Recipes first:** We keep things simple.
-Our recipes are clear and easy to follow, with beautiful pictures to inspire you.
+Our recipes are clear and easy to follow.
 - **Join the fun:** We want you to be part of our community!
 Cook our recipes, make them your own, and share photos of your creations.
 We'll feature the best ones on our website.
 - **Keeping traditions alive:** Old recipes are like treasures from the past.
 We find them in old cookbooks and family recipe boxes and share them online so they won't be forgotten.
 - **Cooking for everyone:** Whether you're a beginner or an expert cook, there's something for you at STELLAE.
 We have recipes for different diets and skill levels.